 "Since COVID-19, a lot of our customers have adapted by adding online ordering directly through their websites, helping them drive revenue while offering a contactless ordering option that keeps both their customers and employees safe,” said Krystle Mobayeni, Founder and CEO of BentoBox.
 “At the peak of the pandemic, we saw over 100,000 online orders taking place each week and as indoor dining is put on pause across the country, online orders will continue to increase."

 While takeout and delivery is safe, common sense safety precautions should be maintained.
 “You should feel comfortable ordering food in,” says Dr. Robert Amler, Dean of the School of Health Sciences and Practice at New York Medical College and a former CDC Chief Medical Officer.
 Scrubbing hands and wiping down surfaces with a bleach wipe is a very effective way of killing the virus.
 Given that it can survive up to 3 days on stainless steel and plastic surfaces, Dr. Amler recommends wiping down your delivery containers before eating and obviously washing hands after you have done so and before eating.

 One Last Thing.

 We all need nourishment to live.
 While in its most basic form this means food and calories, in a larger sense it means the nourishment we get from being with our community.
-For many of us, restaurants have always provided that sense of comfort and calm, and a night out may go a long way to bringing some sense of normalcy to allay the intense anxiety from living in a world we have never known before.
+For many of us, months of quarantine and social isolation have been challenging, to put it mildly.
+Restaurants have always provided that sense of comfort and calm, and a night of al fresco dining may go a long way to bringing some sense of normalcy to allay the intense anxiety from living in a world we have never known before.
 While of course the decision to dine out will be highly personal, it is worth acknowledging the benefits to your soul.
-And if you find that dining out makes you more stressed rather than less, feel free to take a break for awhile.
+And if you find that dining out makes you more stressed rather than less, feel free to take a break for a while.